Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Jarzynski equality and Crooks relation on a noisy quantum device

 holds [see App.~\ref{sec:theory} for a derivation].
-To the best of our knowledge, the latter was only tested for two-level systems so far~\cite{Bartalhao2014Experimental,Batalhao2015Irreversibility}.
+To the best of our knowledge, the latter was only tested in two-level quantum systems so far~\cite{Bartalhao2014Experimental,Batalhao2015Irreversibility}.

-For a process described by a sequence of unitary gates, and ignoring noise for a moment, the backward process can be implemented in a straightforward way by reversing their order and taking the inverse of each individual gate.
+For a process described by a sequence of unitary gates, and ignoring noise for the time being, the backward process can be implemented in a straightforward way by reversing the gate order and taking the inverse of each individual gate.

-It is important to note that the Crooks relation requires exponentially more measurements than the verification of Jarzynski's equality, since we need to check whether it holds for each of the $4^L$ possible eigenstate transitions of the process.
-For this reason, we are limited to $L=8$ qubits, using $2^{24}\approx 1.7 \times 10^7$ measurements to reduce statistical fluctuations due to a limited number of measurements.

-The corresponding data for the Crooks relation are shown in Fig.~\ref{fig:Crooks8}a.
-The validity of the Crooks relation requires that all data points lie on the cyan line, apart from statistical fluctuations arising from a finite number of measurements.
-Indeed, the data follow the trend predicted by the Crooks relation; the fitted slope of the data $\tilde{\beta}=0.94$ deviates by 6\% from the theory-predicted value $\beta=1$.
-However, we observe strong fluctuations around the theory prediction; the ratio between occurrences of forward and backward processes in Eq.~\eqref{Crooks element} is up to one order of magnitude larger than predicted by theory.
-To understand these fluctuations, the datapoints for different pairs of forward and backward processes are shown in Fig.~\ref{fig:Crooks8} (b).
-The ratio for processes where the forward and backward transitions occur frequently~(magenta region) appears below the theoretical prediction~(red line).
-These processes correspond to transitions between low-energy states.
-The deviations from the theory prediction are, therefore, not solely explained by statistical fluctuations, but correlate with energy.
+We tested the Crooks relation for $L=8$ qubits, using $2^{24}\approx 1.7 \times 10^7$ measurements to reduce statistical fluctuations due to a limited number of measurements.
+The corresponding data are shown in Fig.~\ref{fig:Crooks8}.
+The validity of the Crooks relation requires that all data points lie on the black line, apart from statistical fluctuations arising from a finite number of measurements.
+Indeed, the data follow the trend predicted by the Crooks relation.
+However, the deviation between the theory prediction and the measurement outcomes cannot solely be explained by the statistical uncertainty due to a limited number of measurements: The ratio between occurrences of forward and backward processes in Eq.~\eqref{Crooks element} is up to one order of magnitude larger than expected due to statistical errors.
+These deviations are a consequence of the presence of energy dissipation in the device.